 - State that you want to add something meaningful to science;

-- Say how you're going to conduct the project; and
+- Say how you're going to conduct the project (methods & implementation); and

 - Students should work closely with their faculty advisors and graduate committee members to develop this professional project.
 There are usually numerous versions as faculty members will challenge students to think "outside the box" and from different perspectives.
 Committee members may also ask students to evaluate information and/or data that is gathered as a result of the project.
 When writing, students should show the reader what their assumptions are and be specific about climate, seasons, and other growing variables.
 Throughout the project, it is important to describe processes and how the student came to his or her conclusions.

-- Most Department of Agronomy and Horticulture faculty advisors request a Written and an Oral Exam.
+Most Department of Agronomy and Horticulture faculty advisors request a Written and an Oral Exam.
 Complete the Final Exam Form for Graduate Studies and submit with both exam dates included.
-The Oral Presentation is scheduled 3-4 weeks after the written exam is scheduled.
+The Written Exam is usually 3-4 weeks ahead of the Oral Presentation.

 Check with your advisor to determine what your Written or/and Oral Exam will look like.